Accredited online course.

 It’s important to us that you feel supported during your studies with us and several avenues of assistance are available to you.

 Our customer service team is on hand if you require help with technical or administrative matters.

-To provide you with the best support, we have experienced formulation tutors available within our student support group (hosted as a private Facebook group) to answer your questions.
-To ensure we answer your questions efficiently and effectively we invite questions from students on specific days of the week in allocated Tutor Q&A forums, hosted within our online classroom.
+To provide you with the best support, we have experienced, professional cosmetic scientists on hand to answer your questions.
+To ensure we answer your questions efficiently and effectively, we invite questions from students on specific days of the week in our allocated Tutor Q&A forums, hosted within our online classroom.
 The Tutor Q&As for the Diploma in Natural Skincare Formulation take place on Sundays and Wednesdays.

 The Diploma in Natural Skincare Formulation has its own private support group (hosted on Facebook) where you can meet and spend time with your student peers.
 We have students and graduates in the group from all over the world!
 You can ask questions, discuss formulations and feel part of a community as you progress through your studies.

 At the end of your course you will submit assignments to us that will be marked by one of our professional formulators.
 You will receive helpful feedback on your assignments, including any corrections that need to be made, so you can feel confident in the quality of your formulations.

 If you already have a beauty brand or you establish a new brand after your studies, we can help you by promoting your brand to our vast, international audience!
 You’ll be invited to take part in an interview and have a feature written about you and your brand which we will share with hundreds of thousands of our followers, by email and across social media.
 This is the perfect opportunity to start marketing your business and gain your own following.